fable-compiler/fable-compiler.github.io/docsrc/new-to-fsharp/let-keyword.md

     x + y
 ```

-In the above snippet a function that adds two integers is being bound to an identifier named `add` and them two values are being bound to the identifiers `x` and `y`.
+In the above snippet a function that adds two integers is being bound to an identifier named `add` and then two values are being bound to the identifiers `x` and `y`.

 ## Shadowing